 Your learners won’t sit through a course that feels alien to them.
 You have to make them feel special by providing personalized learning experiences.
-Your learner has to be convinced that you had him—his needs, aspirations, and challenges—in mind when you designed the course.
+Your learners have to be convinced that you get them—their needs, aspirations, and challenges—in mind when you designed the course.
 Any run-of-the-mill whiff from your course and your learner will be repulsed.

 Here’s how you can create a customized learning experience:

-- Be careful with jargons because they are double-edged swords.
-Just as jargons can frighten away the uninitiated, not using common occupational terms with an audience who are aware of these could get you branded as someone who is not an expert.
+- Be careful with jargon because they are double-edged swords.
+Just as jargon can frighten away the uninitiated, not using common occupational terms with an audience who are aware of these could get you branded as someone who is not an expert.
 This will dent your credibility.

-- Use imagery and analogies that your audience is familiar with.
+- The right graphics.
+Use imagery and analogies that your audience is familiar with.

 - Use appropriate cultural references to bond readily with your audience.
 On the other hand, using inappropriate cultural references can offend learners or make you look like you are a stranger in their midst.